TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-adls-authentication-acls.md

 ## **Recommended Documents**

-Most customers resolve their queries related to Access Control Lists on Files and Directories with Azure Data Lake Storage Gen2 on their own, using the links below.<br>
+Most customers can resolve their queries related to Access Control Lists on Files and Directories with Azure Data Lake Storage Gen2 by using the following links.

 ### **Access Control Lists (ACLs) for Data Lake Storage Gen2**